bgarnb/bgarnb.github.io/_talks/talk4.md

 location: "Corfu, Greece"
 ---

-A talk inspired by my dissertation **Learning through Making an Educational Game.
-The effects on Computational Thinking Development and student Motivation**.
+A talk inspired by my dissertation ** A Video-game making approach in Science Education: Exploring Computational Thinking Skills Development and Student Motivation**.